ddgope/Operationalizing-Machine-Learning/README.md

 After the deployment of the best model, I can enable _Application Insights_ and be able to retrieve logs:

-**Running logs.py script**
-Although we can enable _Application Insights_ at deploy time with a check-box, it is useful to be able to run code that will enable it for us.
-For this reason, I run the _logs.py_ Python file, where I put in _name_ the name of the deployed model (_best-model2_) and I add the line `service.update(enable_app_insights=True)`:

 !["Application Insights" disabled](img/16.JPG?raw=true "'Application Insights' disabled")

 **"Application Insights" enabled in the Details tab of the endpoint**